RodrigoGH1/GitHub-API/README.md

 # GITHUB API

 This react application lets you navigate through different GitHub accounts\
 by searching for an account name.
-Additionally, you can click on mor details\
-if you would like to see the all the events from the selected account.
+Additionally, you can click on mor details if you would like to see the all the events from the selected account.

+It consists of an App component which acts as a router / fork for two of the main\
+component templates: `Events` and `SearchField`.

 Make sure to clone the repository and make sure to install all the dependencies first: